Concepts and terminology

 Inside a spec file, there can be 5 main sections:

-• Metadata : Contains name, version, licence, text information about the package.
+• Metadata : Contains name, version, license, text information about the package.
 Also defines which files to use, patch and build.

 • Build: Describes how the package has to be built